-AC 231 Principles of Accounting I (4) This course provides a foundational understanding of financial accounting.
+AC 231 Principles of Accounting I (3) This course provides a foundational understanding of financial accounting.
 In addition to the accounting cycle and the basics of accounting systems, specific issues related to cash, accounts receivable, inventories, and fixed assets are also learned.
 The student presents information on the income statement, statement of owner's equity, and the balance sheet in good form and order.
-Meets 5 hours a week.
 Fall, Spring.

-AC 232 Principles of Accounting II (4) Prereq.: At least "C-" in AC 111 or 231.
+AC 232 Principles of Accounting II (3) Prereq.: At least "C-" in AC 231.
 This course provides a study of financial accounting with an emphasis on corporations.
 Students demonstrate knowledge in accounting for investments, current and long-term liabilities, and stockholder's equity as well as preparation and presentation of the statement of cash flows and financial statement analysis.
 Selected managerial accounting topics are also presented.
-Meets 5 hours a week.
 Fall, Spring.